contentful/contentful-import/README.md

 Usage: bin/contentful-import [options]

 Options:
-  --version           Show version number                              [boolean] --space-id          ID of the destination space            [string] [required] --management-token  Management API token for the destination space
+  --version                 Show version number [number] --space-id                ID of the destination space [string] [required] --management-token        Management API token for the destination space [string] [required] --content-file            json file that contains data to be import to your space [string] [required]
-                                                             [string] [required]
-  --content-file      json file that contains data to be import to your space
-                                                             [string] [required]
-  --config            Configuration file with required values
+	--skip-content-model      Skips content types and locales.
+Copies only entries and assets [boolean] --skip-locales            Skips locales.
+Must be used with content-model-only.
+Copies only content-types [boolean] --config                  Configuration file with required values
 ```

 # Example usage